Why 401(k) census information is important

 At the same time, current census information allows your provider to perform critical administrative tasks correctly, including determining eligibility and making contribution calculations.
 So the more up to date your census data is, the more efficiently your plan can operate.

 Finally, certain disclosures, such as annual notices and summary plan descriptions, are required by ERISA—and failure to deliver them can lead to penalties.
 Fortunately, required disclosures can be provided electronically—but only if your participants have online account access or if your recordkeeper has current participant email addresses, and both require current census data.

 Prioritizing 401(k) census data benefits you and your participants

-Sharing updated 401(k) plan census data with your recordkeeper allows for a safe digital experience and value-add online tools for your participants, and protects you from unnecessary fiduciary risk by permitting electronic disclosures.
-And with recordkeeper increasingly offering online census tools, updates are easy.
-So, help yourself and your participants by making sure that your 401(k) plan’s census information is updated regularly.
+Sharing updated 401(k) plan census data with your recordkeeper allows for a safe digital experience and value-add online tools for your participants and protects you from unnecessary fiduciary risk by permitting electronic disclosures.
+With recordkeepers increasingly offering online census tools, updates are easy, so help yourself and your participants by making sure that your 401(k) plan’s census information is updated regularly.

 The content of this document is for general information only and is believed to be accurate and reliable as of the posting date, but may be subject to change.
 It is not intended to provide investment, tax, plan design, or legal advice (unless otherwise indicated).
 Please consult your own independent advisor as to any investment, tax, or legal statements made herein.